trentyou/trentyou.github.io/_posts/2014-12-7-Shaking a UIView.md

 </code>
 </div>

-We're telling UIView that we want to take the current frame of viewToShake and animate it to shakeFrameLeft.
+We're telling UIView that we want to take the current frame of viewToShake (which has earlier been set to shakeFrameRight) and animate it to shakeFrameLeft.

 The other parameter